littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 ![Screenshot_20240825_181156](https://github.com/user-attachments/assets/c6b95aba-6403-47e8-897d-9a34e5994343)

-5. The user will then enter the number for the associated file they want and littleredrooster will ask `y` or `n` to continue/ b'gawk the jawn now.
+5. The user will then enter the number for the associated file they want and littleredrooster will ask `y` or `n` to continue/ b'gawk the jawn.
+It is at this point, the script also deletes the magnet link from your AllDebrid account, as it is no longer needed.

 ![Screenshot_20240825_173745](https://github.com/user-attachments/assets/2292e719-aaaa-4c1f-b64a-1ab0b9f3b4c0)

 6. If the user enters `y` then mpv will open and begin playing the content.
-If the user enters `n`, then littleredrooster will inform you it has automatically added the magnet link to your AllDebrid account/ rooster boosted the guffin' and close.
+If the user enters `n`, the user is offered to close the application or go back to the list of available files.

 8. If the torrent is not already avail to instant stream through AllDebrid, littleredrooster will return angry b'gawks, peck at you, and then insult you for your life choices before closing.